The defense for former North Charleston police officer Michael Slager wants him to be granted bail

 Slager told investigators Scott did not comply with his demands and tried to grab his stun gun.
 The cell phone video shows what appeared to be a quick scuffle.

-Scott then runs away from Slager, who raises his gun and fires eight times, striking Scott, who was unarmed.
-He died at the scene.
+Scott then runs away from Slager, who raises his gun and fires eight times, striking Scott, who was unarmed and whose back was turned to Slager as he fled.
+Scott died at the scene.

 “I have watched the video, and I was sickened by what I saw,” North Charleston police Chief Eddie Driggers told reporters at the time.